ray-di/ray-di.github.io/manuals/1.0/en/MentalModel.md

 Conceptually, these APIs simply provide ways to manipulate the Ray.Di map.
 The manipulations they do are pretty straightforward.
-Here are some example translations, shown using Java 8 syntax for brevity and clarity:
+Here are some example translations, shown using PHP syntax for brevity and clarity:

 | Ray.Di DSL syntax                   | Mental model                                                                       |
 | ---------------------------------- | ---------------------------------------------------------------------------------- |